 If the Migration Agency does not grant you a residence permit, you may appeal the decision within three weeks of the day you received it.
 Information on how to do this can be found in the decision.

 Since your visit is longer than three months, you will be given a residence permit card to show that you have the right to be in Sweden.
 This card must have a photograph of you as well as your fingerprints.
-You must therefore be photographed and fingerprinted at the Embassy.

 If you were not photographed nor fingerprinted when you applied, you should do this when your decision is ready by visiting the Embassy.
-When the residence card is ready, you can collect it from Embassy.
-Note that it may take up to four weeks after you receive your decision to make the card and deliver it to the Embassy.
+When the residence card is ready, you can collect it from the Embassy.
+Note that it may take up to six weeks after you receive your decision to make the card and deliver it to the Embassy.
 When you arrive in Sweden, you must present your residence card together with a valid passport.

-More information about the residence permit card
+For more information about the residence permit card, click here.

 If you have special grounds that are approved, you can obtain a national visa (D-visa) for longer than 90 days, but for a year at the most.
 Special grounds may for instance be that you need to travel often for business purposes and spend more than 90 days in a 180 day period in Sweden.
 This could also apply to parents who will travel back and forth to visit their children in Sweden.